vany0114/vany0114.github.io/_posts/2019-6-14-chaos-injection-with-simmy.md

 ### Considerations

 * You might want to consider making the [Chaos UI](#the-chaos-ui) in a separated project, in our case it's housed into `Duber.WebSite` just for the example purposes, but that's usually an internal tool mostly for the SRE team.
-* You might want to deploy the [Chaos Settings API](#chaos-settings-microservice) outside of the cluster in order to avoid it will be affected when you released the cluster chaos.
+* You might want to deploy the [Chaos Settings API](#chaos-settings-microservice) outside of the cluster in order to avoid it will be affected when you release the cluster chaos.
 * You'll need to secure properly the *Chaos Settings API*.
 * The cluster chaos does not depend on a specific operation, so when it's enabled the monkey will be released by the first policy executed configured previously in our workflow, it means that in our case might be, simulating a trip, creating an invoice or performing the payment. (you could inject it at operation level as well if you want to)
 * The cluster chaos also may introduce extra latency since we're using [Azure REST API](https://docs.microsoft.com/en-us/rest/api/azure/) to [restart/stop](https://github.com/vany0114/chaos-injection-using-simmy/blob/master/src/Infrastructure/Duber.Infrastructure.Chaos/CustomChaos/ClusterChaosManager.cs) nodes in our cluster.
 So we need a request to get the token (that's why we need a [Service Principal](https://blog.jongallant.com/2017/11/azure-rest-apis-postman/)) and a couple of requests more to get the VM's then restart/stop them.